McMaster-Baby-Lab/handbook/pages/basics/basicRules.md

 There are printers, phones, and computers in the lab, please ensure you are only using them for lab related purposes - they are not meant for personal use!

-Please do not remove any items from the lab for personal use (e.g. pencils, pens, and other stationary.
+Please do not remove any items (e.g., pencils, pens, and other stationary) from the lab for personal use.
 Please ensure that all equipment within the lab is left in the appropriate places.

 If you feel that we are missing something that could be needed for the lab space, please fill out the following form to inform Dr. Xiao: [Lab Shopping Form](https://forms.office.com/pages/responsepage.aspx?id=B2M3RCm0rUKMJSjNSW9HcudkN_4lJH5IiXFmxJeXy5JUODkyNzFOMzZBOThKUFA5Ujk2MkNHWEQ4MS4u)